Realty Bites: Plot

 After Marge complains about the family spending their weekends idly at home, Homer drags her to a police seized-property auction.
-While there, he buys Snake's car, the Li'l Bandit.
+While there, he buys Snake's car, Li'l Bandit.
 Upon seeing this, Snake vows to kill Homer.
 After the auction, insisting on walking home rather than ride in Homer's new dangerous hotrod, Marge encounters Lionel Hutz, who has become a realtor.
 Marge decides to try the job for herself and begins to work for Hutz at Red Blazer Realty.
 She tells prospective buyers her honest opinion about the houses she shows them, which prevents her from selling any homes.
-Hutz informs her to use more positive descriptions when selling the houses, and also informs Marge if she does not sell a house in the first week, she will be fired.
+Hutz instructs Marge to use more positive descriptions when selling the houses, and also informs her if she does not sell a house in the first week, she will be fired.
 Marge tries to bend the truth but fails as she just cannot lie to others.
-Marge does not disclose the entire truth of the house she sells to Ned Flanders and his family, which had been the site of a multiple homicide, a property which Red Blazer Realty had hitherto been unable to sell.
+Marge does not disclose the entire truth of the house she sells to Ned Flanders and his family, which had been the site of a multiple homicide, a property which Red Blazer Realty had been unable to sell.
 The Flanders purchase the house and bid farewell to the Simpsons.

-Meanwhile, Snake escapes from the prison and jumps into the Li'l Bandit to retrieve the car from Homer.
-They start fighting each other to gain control of the moving car, and Chief Wiggum starts chasing them.
+Meanwhile, Snake escapes from the prison and, after unsuccessfully trying to decapitate Homer using a piano wire tied to a tree (but slicing off Kirk Van Houten's right arm in the process), jumps into Li'l Bandit to retrieve the car from him.
+They start fighting each other to gain control of the moving car, and Chief Wiggum starts chasing them when he is awoken from having a nap in his police car.

 Feeling guilty about her deception and concerned for the Flanders' safety, Marge goes to check on them at their new house.
 There, she tells them the truth about the murders, but they are not upset.
-Ned and Maude are pleased to be a part of Springfield's history, and refuse Marge's offer of returning the deposit.
-However, the house is destroyed seconds later when Li'l Bandit and Wiggum's police car crash through the house.
+Ned and Maude are pleased to be a part of Springfield's history and refuse Marge's offer of returning the deposit.
+However, the house is destroyed seconds later when Li'l Bandit and Wiggum's police car crash through it.
 Marge returns Ned's down payment.
-Hutz, furious at the destruction costs and especially by the return of the money, fires Marge (giving her a Red Blazer embroidered with this information).
-At the end of the episode, Homer takes Marge to the government unemployment office to collect a welfare check.
+Hutz, furious at the destruction costs and especially by the return of the money, fires Marge.
+Afterward, Homer takes her to the government unemployment office to collect a welfare check.